-If you ask me to pick one favourite show from the fantasy genre, which one will it be?
+If you ask me to pick one favorite show from the fantasy genre, which one will it be?
 Well, without blinking my eyes, I’ll say, Game of Thrones.
 It has everything you expect from a quality show, but most of us don’t discuss mythical creatures of Game of Thrones that much.

 The TV show has become one of the most viewed and discussed TV shows of this decade.
 Game of Thrones can be called a refreshing splash of entertainment in an otherwise dull fantasy genre.

-If you watch the show from start to end, you will realise why so much cash is poured into this ambitious project.
+If you watch the show from start to end, you will realize why so much cash is poured into this ambitious project.
 Game of Thrones isn’t your regular fantasy show with wizards and magical wands.

 It’s so expansive that calling it a mere medieval fantasy show would be an injustice.
 The show has everything to offer.
-A feast for the viewer if you may call it.
+A feast for the viewer, if you may call it.

 The Mythical Creatures of Game of Thrones

 The Game of Thrones has many things that can be considered ‘mythical’ or ‘magical.’
 However, we are focusing on the core mythical creatures of Game of Thrones.
 In this list, we will show you the animals that have played an essential role in developing the story.

 Some creatures exist in books, and some have been adapted in the show.
 We are going to talk about the ones that made an appearance on the screen.